-The fundamental concept for new buildings on the Campus is the introduction of ‘human scale’.
-In contrast with the large-scale university complexes from the sixties and seventies the buildings on the Campus have a reduced scale and an equal position in the green setting.
-Like pieces on a chessboard each building has an individual character.
+The fundamental concept for the Campus is the introduction of ‘human scale’.
+In contrast with the large-scale university complexes from the sixties and seventies, the new buildings on the Campus are of a reduced scale and an equal position in the green setting.
+Placing the previously existing science buildings onto a green lawn like pieces on a chessboard, today each building has an individual character inside of a larger park.
+The campus is primarily designed for pedestrians and cyclists and a six-meter wide track for slow traffic now meanders through the various buildings.

-The Hanze Forum forms an integral part of the Zernike Campus.
-The individual buildings of the Hanze Hogeschool enfold the Forum.
-A large fountain with a circular bench creates a meeting point on the Forum.
-A nude from the Dutch ‘De Ploeg’ painter Johannes Dijkstra is reflected in the water.
+An integral part of the campus masterplan is the Hanze Forum, enfolded by the individual buildings of the Hanze Hogeschool.
+A large fountain with a circular bench creates a meeting point, where a nude from the Dutch ‘De Ploeg’ painter Johannes Dijkstra is reflected in the water.